IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 To study the effect of $\gamma$, we run our algorithm 100 times on each of the chosen sizes of $\gamma$.
 We have shown the type of cluster structure (in terms of cluster number) obtained for various values of $\gamma$ in \Cref{fig:gamma}.
-We have chosen \emph{Aggregation}, \emph{Compound} and \emph{D31} datasets for this experiment. \Cref{fig:agg_bar} suggests that $K=5$ predominates when the initial size of the prototype is large. \emph{DBSCAN} also provides a similar cluster structure.
+We have chosen \emph{Aggregation}, \emph{Compound} and \emph{D31} datasets for this experiment. \Cref{fig:agg_bar} suggests that {estimated cluster number} $K=5$ predominates when the initial size of the prototype is large. \emph{DBSCAN} also provides a similar cluster structure.
 However, with the small size of the initial prototype, several cluster structure is observed.
 We observe the similar phenomenon for \emph{Compound} dataset in \Cref{fig:comp_bar}.
 On the other hand {\emph D31} shows an interesting behavior in \Cref{fig:d31_bar}.
 When the initial prototype size is small, the resulting cluster structure contains more than 31 clusters most of the time.
 But, the resulting cluster structure contains clusters between 26 to 31, when that size is large.
 Inter-cluster distance is small in D31.
 With the large size of samples, a few clusters appear as a single cluster.
 Hence, a small number of clusters predominates.
-We conclude the experiment with the following fact: Our method can reveal the existence of hierarchy on the dataset on several runs with an initial prototype of small size.
+We draw the following observation from this fact: Our method reveals the existence of hierarchy on the dataset on several runs with an initial prototype of small size.
 The clustering structure of the initial prototype is obtained by \emph{DBSCAN}.
 Therefore, a large size prototype tends to produce a similar cluster structure as in \emph{DBSCAN}.